Bougeant/Titanic_Machine_Learning_from_Disaster/README.md

 The best model (random forest trained with limited features) has obtained a 80.8% accuracy on Kaggle's Titanic survivors competition (top 7%).
 The maximum cross validation accuracy achieved using the training data is 85.4% (using the optimized gradient boosting model with all features).
 The minimum possible accuracy (obtained with the assumption that every passenger on board died) is around 62%.

 Below is the confusion matrix for the training data (using cross-validation) for the model with the maximum highest CV accuracy.
-It shows that the accuracy (85.4%), predicted positive value (i.e. probability of survival if predicted survived, 86.1%) and predicted negative value (i.e. probability did not survived if predicted did not survive, 85.1%) are all similar, meaning that the estimate is unbiased.
+It shows that the accuracy (85.4%), predicted positive value (i.e. probability of survival if predicted that the passenger survived, 86.1%) and predicted negative value (i.e. probability of not surviving if predicted that the passenger did not survive, 85.1%) are all similar, meaning that the estimate is unbiased.

 <p align="center"><img src="./images/Results_accuracy.png" width = "300"></p>